- Home

 5. Historical Society of Mt.
 Airy One $250.00 cash awarded in each division

-Recognizes one high school and one middle school project which best demonstrates this year’s theme: “Rights and Responsibilities in History”.
+Recognizes one high school and one middle school project which best demonstrates this year’s theme: “Revolution, Reaction, and Reform in History”.
 The project must focus on a specific area of Mt.
-Airy history which was impacted by exercising individual and/or group rights and/or responsibilities.
+Airy history which was impacted by revolution in some form and its impact on significant reform.

 6. New Windsor Heritage Museum One $50.00 gift card/cash given in each division